 Data Collections Financial Accountability

-The Financial Accountability (FA) collection enables all approved authorities to certify the Australian Government financial assistance has been spent, or committed to be spent for the purpose of providing school education.
+The Financial Accountability (FA) collection enables all approved authorities to certify that Australian Government financial assistance has been spent, or committed to be spent for the purpose of providing school education.

-Approved Authorities who receive recurrent funding must complete the FA collection to meet their requirements under the Australian Education Act 2013 (the Act) and Australian Education Regulation 2013 (the Regulation).
-The FA consist of an Acquittal Certificate for all approved authorities and a Block Allocation Report for approved authorities that operate more than one school.
+Approved authorities that receive recurrent funding must complete the FA collection to meet their requirements under the Australian Education Act 2013 (the Act) and Australian Education Regulation 2013 (the Regulation).

-Independent qualified accountants submit FA via SchoolsHUB by 30 June annually for the previous calendar year's financial assistance received.
+Independent qualified accountants submit the FA collection via SchoolsHUB by 30 June annually for financial assistance received in the previous calendar year.